I just bought property this year, why is the prior owner still on the tax bill?

 The Assessor’s billing address information is used by all Town departments for official notification of zoning changes, appeals and other items of significance to property owners.
 In addition, since mortgages are regularly bought and sold, this would increase the chance for a bill being sent to the incorrect party delaying payment and incurring interest charges.
 If your property taxes are held in escrow, simply send a copy of the bill to the mortgage company when you receive it, retaining a copy for your records.

 What is State Certification/Revaluation?

-The Board of Assessors is required every three years to develop a reassessment program necessary to achieve full and fair cash value assessments in accordance with Massachusetts General Laws.
+The Board of Assessors is required every five years to develop a reassessment program necessary to achieve full and fair cash value assessments in accordance with Massachusetts General Laws.
 The reassessment program differs in scope from annual reassessment and includes a public disclosure program wherein taxpayers may review proposed new assessments prior to the mailing of the tax bill.
 The Department of Revenue certifies that the methodology and resulting assessments meet minimum guidelines of assessment level and uniformity as of the assessment date.
 The estimates of value must all be within ten percent of actual selling prices in a given period.
-The town’s last certification was for FY 2010.
+The town’s last certification was for FY 2016.